 How Related Services are Provided in Schools

 Educators agree that students usually do better when they get the supports they need in the context of classroom work (instead of being "pulled out").
-More and more, you will find that related service providers come into the classroom and collaborate with teachers, aides, and other adults to support students.
+More and more, you will find that related service providers come into the classroom and collaborate with teachers, paraprofessionals, and other staff to support students.

 Related services should be closely coordinated with the student’s teachers, other instructional personnel, and parents/guardians in support of instructional goals.

-Each related service is re-assessed annually in conjunction with the review of the student’s IEP.
+Each related service is reassessed annually in during the review of the student’s IEP.
 Provider assignment is also an annual process.

 For more information, talk to your child's teachers or providers or e-mail email@example.com.